 - The lottery is a state funding source that many North Carolinians on both sides of the political aisle consider immoral.
 Some have ethical objections to taking advantage of the poor and undereducated.
 Others have religious objections to gambling.
 These concerns are heightened because the lottery is a state monopoly.

-- Originally, over one-third (35 percent) of lottery proceeds would go to education funding.
-By 2013, that proportion going to education funding was down to 28 percent.
+- At first, over one-third (35 percent) of lottery proceeds went to education funding.
+By 2013, that had shrunk to 28 percent.
+In 2018, the share of lottery proceeds going to education was just over one-fourth (26 percent).

-- Lottery sales per adult in those counties were nearly two-and-a-half times higher than in the 20 most well-off counties in the state.
+- In 2019, the top 10 counties in lottery sales per adult were among the most economically distressed counties in the state.
+Lottery sales per adult in those counties were over twice the state average — and two-and-a-half times greater than in the 20 most well-off counties in the state.

 - End the state lottery and return to direct, transparent education funding.
 The best possible reform is to fund education through the state budgeting process, after open debate and discussion.